 Animals and dementia

-Information and support to help you live well with dementia – from aromatherapy, music and driving to bedtime habits, sex and intimacy.
+Information and support to help you live well with dementia – from keeping safe and dealing with stigma to assistive tech and communication tips.

-Aromatherapy is the use of aromatic plants or essential oils to promote wellbeing through scent.
-It's not a replacement for medical treatment and should only be used if it appears to bring some pleasure or calm to the person being treated.
+Aromatherapy is the use of aromatic plant extracts or essential oils to promote wellbeing through scent.
+It's not a replacement for medical treatment but may bring some comfort and calm to a person with dementia.

 A Blue Badge is a parking permit that allows people with disabilities or health conditions to park closer to their destination, often free of charge.
 If you or the person you care for have dementia, you may be able to get a Blue Badge.